 Rachmaninoff – Piano Concerto No. 1 in F Sharp Minor, Opus 1

-This is, in my opinion, the best version of the Prokofiev’s third piano concerto available, and is alone the reason to purchase this disc.
+This is, in my opinion, the best version of the Prokofiev’s third piano concerto available, and that alone is a good reason to purchase this disc.

 Both the Rachmaninoff and Prokofiev concertos were recorded in Bolshoi Hall of the Tchaikovsky Conservatory in Moscow on June of 1962.
 The recording was made 3-4 weeks after the historical concert on May 13, 1962, in which, after being invited by the soviet government, Janis agreed to play with the Moscow Philharmonic under the great Kyril Kondrashin in a special concert in which he would play three “different” piano concertos back to back.